 Why is historical personalisation important?

-There’s nothing worse than buying one a products or service online, only to return to the same website at a later date, and be offered exactly the same product or service at a cheaper price, or be shown things that are completely irrelevant to your previous interactions with the website.
+There’s nothing worse than buying a product or service online, only to return to the same website at a later date and be offered the same product or service.
+This is a bad customer experience.

 This kind of practice makes customers feel unimportant, undervalued, and can be extremely annoying.